 Wexford Quay Front

 Between 1866 and 1959, no bridge connected the quay-front with Ferrybank, as the older wooden bridge had been demolished.
 During this period, a bridge connected Redmond Road on the northern side of the town with Riverside in Crosstown.
-The bridge’s entrance now serves Wexford Boat Club.
+The entrance to the former bridge now serves Wexford Boat Club.
 At the time, a man in a small rowing boat provided a ferry between the quay and Ferrybank.
 The ferry sailed between two piers, which were located where the two entry points to Wexford Bridge are today.

 Wexford Boardwalk